There is one thing that surprises every new chinchilla owner.

-Is It Normal for Chinchillas to Poop A lot?
+Is It Normal for Chinchillas To Poop A lot?

-Yes, it is normal for chinchillas to poop a lot.
-In fact, I’d say if your chinchilla is not pooping for whatever the reason may be, that’s when it’s time to likely see a vet and something may be wrong with your chinchilla.
+In fact, I’d say if your chinchilla is not pooping, that’s when it’s time to see a vet.
+It indicates that something may be wrong with your chinchilla.

-If you notice the time go by where the cage doesn’t have any poop in the liner or on the shelves or possibly your chinchilla isn’t pooping at all while for playtime, you may have an issue and need to consult with a vet about it as soon as possible.
+If you notice some time go by where the cage doesn’t have any poop in the liner or on the shelves, or your chinchilla isn’t pooping at all while out for playtime, there is something wrong.

 It ensures you are caring for your chinchilla correctly and making sure you stop illness before it has time to become something more serious.

 Are Chinchillas Smelly?

 No chinchillas are not smelly at all.
-I’d argue they are perhaps one of the cleanest, easiest to care for and non-odor producing pets you can adopt.
+I’d argue they are perhaps one of the cleanest, easiest to care for, and non-odor producing pets you can adopt.

-Overall, I think current chinchilla owners and prospective chinchilla owners would all agree that they are clean, odor free-animals.
+Overall, I think current chinchilla owners would all agree that they are clean, odor free-animals.
 That’s always a big positive in my book!

 Do Chinchillas Eat Their Poop?

 The good news is that they don’t do this in a manner that you can physically see.
 If the poop hits the floor, they will not eat it.

-If you ever notice your little chinchilla in a bent over position and coming back up for air chewing or holding something, you have just witnessed your chinchilla eating poop.
+If you ever notice your little chinchilla in a bent-over position and coming back up for air chewing or holding something, you have just witnessed your chinchilla eating poop.

-The fact that chinchilla poops often should never have you turned away from considering adopting one.
+The fact that a chinchilla poops often should not dissuade you from considering adopting one.
 They are one of the easiest, friendly, loving pets you can adopt.

-Once you get used to the small things like how often chinchillas’ poop and what these scenarios look like, you will never look back and regret the decision of adopting a chinchilla.
+Once you get used to the small things, like how often chinchillas poop and what these scenarios look like, you will never look back and regret the decision of adopting a chinchilla.